 - Be viewed as important.

 Don’t worry if you don’t see your exact profession below; you quickly will be able to relate.
-As you go through these examples, we challenge you to think of ways you should start incorporating visually Gmail newsletters in your every day email correspondence!
+As you go through these examples, we challenge you to think of ways you should start incorporating visual Gmail newsletters in your everyday email correspondence!
 Let’s get started…

 Related: How To Create An Email Newsletter